 English to Chinese Legal Translation Services for Future Chinese Trademark Litigation Cases

 Should this New Balance injunction decision in China pave the way for greater enforcement of intellectual property rights against Chinese trademark pirates, then you can expect that litigation against the counterfeit product manufacturers will only increase.
 That increase means more trademark and intellectual property cases brought in Chinese courts.
 Given the heavy discovery activity that occurs in any intellectual property litigation, English to Chinese legal translation services will prove invaluable.

 Indeed, firms will need the ability to translate their voluminous documents into Chinese, and translate the opposing party’s documents from Chinese to English.
 That is a task that must be outsourced to a trusted, experienced, high-quality company that specializes in Chinese legal translation services.
-Consider employing the help of All Language Alliance, Inc. We are experts on English to Chinese translation services and on Mandarin Chinese to English legal translations, and English to Simplified Chinese medical translation services for regulatory purposes.
+Consider employing the help of All Language Alliance, Inc. We are experts on English to Chinese legal translation services, Mandarin Chinese to English legal translations, and English to Simplified Chinese medical translation services for regulatory purposes.
 We also specialize in providing China interpreters for legal depositions.
-We can help ensure that accurate, on-time certified translations are available where and when you need them, and that you get to work with the best Mandarin Chinese deposition interpreters and Cantonese deposition interpreters in U.S.-based litigation in the United States or abroad.
+We can help ensure that accurate, on-time certified English to Chinese translations are available where and when you need them, and that you get to work with the best Mandarin Chinese deposition interpreters and Cantonese deposition interpreters in U.S.-based litigation in the United States or abroad.